-It is rare to experience side effects from Povidone Iodine but local irritation, itchiness, rashing, swelling, burning sensation may occur when Povidone Iodine is applied on the skin; whereas hypothyroidism or hyperthyroidism may occur with the long term use.
+It is rare to experience side effects from Povidone Iodine but local irritation, itchiness, rashing, swelling, burning sensation may occur when Povidone Iodine is applied on the skin.
+Hypothyroidism or hyperthyroidism may occur with long term use.

 Who should not take Povidone Iodine?